-Tariffs for Reference Services have been determined by the following steps:
+Tariffs for Reference Services which are to be determined using NPV methodology would use the following steps:

-- 1) Determine the Optimised Replacement Cost (ORC) of the Parmelia Pipeline. - 2) Depreciate (on a straight line basis) the ORC to yield the Depreciated Optimised Replacement Cost (DORC). - 3) Establish pipeline capacity. - 4) Allocate pipeline capacity to existing contracts. - 5) Allocate all remaining capacity to Reference Services. - 6) Determine values for required inputs (e.g. pipeline throughput, capital expenditure, operating expenditure, etc.) for a discounted cash flow (i.e. NPV) model of the Parmelia Pipeline. - 7) Determine the Weighted Average Cost of Capital (WACC) applicable to the Parmelia Pipeline. - 8) Construct a discounted cash flow model for the Access Arrangement period using throughput projections, existing and proposed tariff structures, and capital and operating costs.
-This permits calculation of the NPV of that cash flow at a discount rate equal to the WACC. - 9) Determine Reference Services revenues which yield an NPV equal to zero at a discount rate equal to the WACC.
+- 1) Determine the currently applicable Capital Base Value for the Parmelia Pipeline after allowing for depreciation and other capital expenditure not already included. - 2) Determine values for required inputs (e.g. pipeline throughput, future capital expenditure, operating expenditure, etc.) for a discounted cash flow (i.e. NPV) model of the Parmelia Pipeline. - 3) Determine the Weighted Average Cost of Capital (WACC) applicable to the Parmelia Pipeline. - 4) Construct a discounted cash flow model for the Access Arrangement period using throughput projections, existing and proposed tariff structures, and capital and operating costs.
+This permits calculation of the NPV of that cash flow at a discount rate equal to the WACC. - 5) Determine Reference Services revenues which yield an NPV equal to zero at a discount rate equal to the WACC.
 This revenue is then obtained through the application of tariffs assigned to Reference Services.